KwatMDPhD/Ito.jl/README.md

 :spider_web:

+## Abstract

 "How is my immune system doing?”
 This is a simple question, but there is no satisfying way to answer it.
 The current approaches are case-by-case (based on context-specific markers like Ig-dsDNA), over simplifying (based on general markers like IL6), or noisy (based on all-encompassing omics analytics).

 We aim to answer this by 1) designing a Julia-based program Kumo.jl for linking cells, proteins, and other molecules; 2) using Kumo to link practical immune elements into an intuitive network; 3) using the network topology to regularize omics matrix factorizations and delineate immune patterns; and 4) using the patterns to summarize a person's immune system.

+## Finding

+There is no such thing as a T cell; it is an abstract concept.

+There are unknown things happening that we do not (or can not) know.

+Structs are stable under the physiologic condition.

+Structs are physically connected with their fields.

+Structs are doing their programmed work from the gecko.

+## TODO

 EGF => mitogen for epithelial cells
 GH + Hepatocyte ==> IGF1 (somatomedin C) ==> Cell growth